arianccbasile/carvemegut/README.md

   <img src="Picture 1.png" alt="CarveMeGut Logo" width="200"/>
 </p>

-# CarveMeGut
+# CarveMe-GutMicrobes

-CarveMeGut is a Python package designed for metabolic model reconstruction and curation, particularly tailored for gut microbiome studies.
+CarveMe-GutMicrobes is a Python package designed for metabolic model reconstruction and curation, particularly tailored for gut microbiome studies.
 It automates the process of drafting genome-scale metabolic models using various datasets and computational methods.